-Town of Penhold operates two high quality groundwater wells.
+Town of Penhold operates three high quality groundwater wells and two reservoirs.
 Testing and reporting is done to comply with Alberta Environment Drinking Water Regulations.
 Hydrants and main line flushing is performed twice per year.
 All residences are metered and the meters are read remotely on a monthly basis.

 Water Testing & Reporting Procedures

 The Town of Penhold operates a water utility that is licensed by Alberta Environment.
 Alberta Environment sets the requirements for testing and reporting.
 Listed below are some of the testing and reporting procedures as stated in the “Code Of Practice For Waterworks Systems Using High Quality Groundwater”.

 • The chlorine dosage and the chlorine residuals are tested and recorded at the reservoir daily and also residuals are also tested five times a week at a random location within the system.